 Once you have some arrive and drive experience under your belt, if you are looking to take your karting to the next level then the next step is to compete in a club championship.
 At this stage it is important to do some homework, as you will need to make some decisions including what class that you want to compete in, which club is right for you etc.

-Once you have decided on a club to join, the next step is to obtain your Interclub licence.
-To do this, you will need to order your Motorsport UK Karting Starter Pack.
+Next, you will need to obtain a licence.
+Smaller clubs may be running Super K-X events, where you just need a free RS Clubman licence, then will be assessed for racing at a practice day.
+For bigger clubs, you will need to order your Motorsport UK Karting Starter Pack.
 This contains an application form for your licence as well as everything you need to know about getting started in Karting.
-Once you receive this, it is time to contact your local registered ARKS school to arrange a test day.
+Once you receive this, it is time to get some practice to prepare for the novice licence test, known as the ARKS test.

 A licence test will consist of two parts, a multiple-choice theory paper and a practical assessment on track.
 Most schools will be able to provide a kart for you to use in your practical assessment, so don’t worry if you haven’t yet bought a kart of your own.